Are you looking to try the Korean hair care routine for the first time but don’t know where to start? If so, keep reading!

 Koreans have different beauty standards to the Western world, and thin bodies are preferred over curvy or athletic bodies.
 Women take pride in their health and that shows in their hair as well as the skin.

 So, What’s The 10 Step Korean Hair Care Routine?

-The most important part of the Korean hair care routine is the emphasis based on the scalp – massages, vinegar rinses and soothing lotions are ultimately the key to more revived hair-ppearance.
+The most important part of the Korean hair care routine is the emphasis based on the scalp – massages, vinegar rinses and soothing lotions are ultimately the key to a more revived hair appearance.

 You don’t ultimately need to use all these products to attain luscious locks either – I recommend trying out a few key products first and foremost, and then adding more products to your routine as you go along.

 The products that have improved my own hair the most have been a boar bristle brush (for massaging and exfoliating the scalp), a satin pillow (to lessen friction during the night), scalp treatments, SLS free shampoo and a vinegar rinse.
 Of course, different products may work better for you, so continue reading to see what could work the best for you.